 - Slab construction

-- Tile construction
+- Mold construction

-Define a basic vocabulary list pertaining to the operation of making and firing pottery.
+Define a basic vocabulary list pertaining to the operation of making and firing ceramics.

 Assessment and Requirements